menu

 After hitting a record high at 16 Tix, Snapcaster Mage seems to have started cycling down and is now under 13 Tix.
 This card has a bright future ahead and it is a card worth watching closely to catch him up when he hits a new floor, probably around MM2ā€™s release.

-All across Modern, staples are losing ground, including the ZEN fetchlands, Primeval Titan, Leyline of Sanctity, Ignoble Hierarch, Fulminator Mage and Scapeshift on its way to reach a two year low.
+All across Modern, staples are losing ground, including the ZEN fetchlands, Primeval Titan, Leyline of Sanctity, Noble Hierarch, Fulminator Mage and Scapeshift on its way to reach a two year low.
 Needless to say that in these conditions Scapeshift would be an amazing target if not reprinted in MM2, though being consistently part of the Modern metagame suggests a reprint is very likely.

 Waiting for MM2, a few opportunities may nonetheless arise from sets excluded from Modern Masters 2015 reprints.
 Voice of Resurgence is one example.
 Another potentially attractive position isĀ Past in Flames.